eveomett-states/Ohio/README.md

 [2016 election data](https://redistrictingdatahub.org/dataset/vest-2016-ohio-precinct-and-election-results/)**:**  VEST 2016 ohio precinct and election results

+[2020 County data](https://redistrictingdatahub.org/dataset/ohio-county-pl-94171-2020/): from 2020 Census Redistricting Data (P.L.
+94-171) Shapefiles

 ## Preprocessing
-Demographic data were aggregated from the block level using MGGG’s proration software [maup](https://github.com/mggg/maup).
-Congressional, house, and senate district IDs were assigned to precincts also using this package.
+Data were cleaned and aggregated in the corresponding jupyter notebook using MGGG’s python library [maup](https://github.com/mggg/maup).

 ## Metadata
-* `CNTYFIPS`: County FIPS code
-* `COUNTY`: County name
-* `CODE`: County-level precinct code
-* `PRECODE`: County FIPS and precinct code (precinct unique identifier)
-* `PRECINCT`: Precinct name
-* `PRENAME`: Precinct name from tabular results
-* `TOTREG16`: Total registered voters on November 8, 2016
-* `TOTVOTE16`: Total votes cast on November 8, 2016
-* `TURNOUT16`: Turnout proportion on November 8, 2016
-* `PRES16R`: Number of votes for 2016 Republican presidential candidate
-* `PRES16D`: Number of votes for 2016 Democratic presidential candidate
-* `PRES16L`: Number of votes for 2016 Libertarian presidential candidate
-* `PRES16G`: Number of votes for 2016 Green Party presidential candidate
-* `SEN16R`: Number of votes for 2016 Republican senate candidate
-* `SEN16D`: Number of votes for 2016 Democratic senate candidate
-* `USH16R`: Number of votes for 2016 Republican US congressional candidates
-* `USH16D`: Number of votes for 2016 Democratic US congressional candidates
-* `SSEN16R`:  Number of votes for 2016 Republican state senate candidates
-* `SSEN16D`:  Number of votes for 2016 Democratic state senate candidates
-* `STH16D`:  Number of votes for 2016 Republican state house candidates
-* `STH16R`:  Number of votes for 2016 Democratic state house candidates
-* `TOTPOP`: Total population
-* `NH_WHITE`: White, non-hispanic, population
-* `NH_BLACK`: Black, non-hispanic, population
-* `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population
-* `NH_ASIAN`: Asian, non-hispanic, population
-* `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population
-* `NH_OTHER`: Other race, non-hispanic, population
-* `NH_2MORE`: Two or more races, non-hispanic, population
-* `HISP`: Hispanic population
-* `H_WHITE`: White, hispanic, population
-* `H_BLACK`: Black, hispanic, population
-* `H_AMIN`: American Indian and Alaska Native, hispanic, population
-* `H_ASIAN`: Asian, hispanic, population
-* `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population
-* `H_OTHER`: Other race, hispanic, population
-* `H_2MORE`: Two or more races, hispanic, population
-* `VAP`: Total voting age population
-* `HVAP`: Hispanic voting age population
-* `WVAP`: White, non-hispanic, voting age population
-* `BVAP`: Black, non-hispanic, voting age population
-* `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population
-* `ASIANVAP`: Asian, non-hispanic, voting age population
-* `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population
-* `OTHERVAP`: Other race, non-hispanic, voting age population
-* `2MOREVAP`: Two or more races, non-hispanic, voting age population
-* `CD`: US congressional district ID
-* `SEND`: State Senate district ID
-* `HDIST`: State House district ID

-## Projection
-This shapefile uses a NAD83(Harn)/UTM zone 17 North projection (EPSG:3747).
+- `STATEFP20`: State FIPS code
+- `COUNTYFP20`: County FIPS code
+- `VTDST20`: Voting tabulation district FIPS code
+- `GEOID20`: Geographical ID in 2022 enacted congressional map
+- `NAME20`: Voting tabulation district name
+- `CD`: Congressional district ID
+- `SEND`: State Senate district for 2021 State Senate Adopted Plan
+- `HDIST`: State House district for 2024 State House of Representatives Districts Plan
+- `TOTPOP`: Total population in 2020 Census
+- `NH_WHITE`: White, non-hispanic, population in 2020 Census
+- `NH_BLACK`: Black, non-hispanic, population in 2020 Census
+- `NH_AMIN`: American Indian and Alaska Native, non-hispanic, population in 2020 Census
+- `NH_ASIAN`: Asian, non-hispanic, population in 2020 Census
+- `NH_NHPI`: Native Hawaiian and Pacific Islander, non-hispanic, population in 2020 Census
+- `NH_OTHER`: Other race, non-hispanic, population in 2020 Census
+- `NH_2MORE`: Two or more races, non-hispanic, population in 2020 Census
+- `HISP`: Hispanic population in 2020 Census
+- `H_WHITE`: White, hispanic, population in 2020 Census
+- `H_BLACK`: Black, hispanic, population in 2020 Census
+- `H_AMIN`: American Indian and Alaska Native, hispanic, population in 2020 Census
+- `H_ASIAN`: Asian, hispanic, population in 2020 Census
+- `H_NHPI`: Native Hawaiian and Pacific Islander, hispanic, population in 2020 Census
+- `H_OTHER`: Other race, hispanic, population in 2020 Census
+- `H_2MORE`: Two or more races, hispanic, population in 2020 Census
+- `VAP`: Total voting age population in 2020 Census
+- `HVAP`: Hispanic voting age population in 2020 Census
+- `WVAP`: White, non-hispanic, voting age population in 2020 Census
+- `BVAP`: Black, non-hispanic, voting age population in 2020 Census
+- `AMINVAP`: American Indian and Alaska Native, non-hispanic, voting age population in 2020 Census
+- `ASIANVAP`: Asian, non-hispanic, voting age population in 2020 Census
+- `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
+- `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
+- `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
+- `ATG18D`: Number of votes for 2018 Democratic attorney general candidate
+- `ATG18R`: Number of votes for 2018 Republican attorney general candidate
+- `AUD18D`: Number of votes for 2018 Democratic Auditor candidate
+- `AUD18R`: Number of votes for 2018 Republican Auditor candidate
+- `AUD18O`: Number of votes for 2018 other party's Auditor candidate
+- `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
+- `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
+- `GOV18O`: Number of votes for 2018 other party's gubernatorial candidate
+- `PRE16D`: Number of votes for 2016 Democratic presidential candidate
+- `PRE16R`: Number of votes for 2016 Republican presidential candidate
+- `PRE16O`: Number of votes for 2016 other party's presidential candidate
+- `PRE20D`: Number of votes for 2020 Democratic presidential candidate
+- `PRE20R`: Number of votes for 2020 Republican presidential candidate
+- `PRE20O`: Number of votes for 2020 other party's presidential candidate
+- `SOS18D`: Number of votes for 2018 Democratic Secretary of State candidate
+- `SOS18R`: Number of votes for 2018 Republican Secretary of State candidate
+- `SOS18O`: Number of votes for 2018 other party's Secretary of State candidate
+- `TRE18D`: Number of votes for 2018 Democratic Treasurer candidate
+- `TRE18R`: Number of votes for 2018 Republican Treasurer candidate
+- `USS16D`: Number of votes for 2016 Democratic senate candidate
+- `USS16R`: Number of votes for 2016 Republican senate candidate
+- `USS16O`: Number of votes for 2016 other party's senate candidate
+- `USS18D`: Number of votes for 2018 Democratic senate candidate
+- `USS18R`: Number of votes for 2018 Republican senate candidate
+- `USS18O`: Number of votes for 2018 other party's senate candidate